 Spouses need to effectively express their feelings, thoughts, and opinions with each other.
 They also need to have that same level of transparent communication with their kids.

-On a business standpoint, your sales and marketing team need to align themselves with each other and also provide leads with relevant and timely content.
+From a business standpoint, your sales and marketing team need to align themselves with each other and also provide leads with relevant and timely content.